Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 <img src="images/fb-config.png">
 <br/>

 The red-circled part of the screenshot above is the URL where your application will be visible to users.
-This URL is "inside" facebook, but all the code will be hosted externally on your Java application running on Heroku.
+This URL is "inside" Facebook, but all the code will be hosted externally on your Java application running on Heroku.

 ### Authentication dialogs

-Finally, you'll need to configure your [authentication dialog](https://developers.facebook.com/docs/opengraph/authentication/) for facebook.
+Finally, you'll need to configure your [authentication dialog](https://developers.facebook.com/docs/opengraph/authentication/) for Facebook.

 Click on the "Auth Dialog" in the upper left of your app settings to edit this.
 You can ignore most of these  settings, unless you feel obligated or interested in setting them.